quxiaofeng/bdd_rails_project/project/09903198r-bdd-testing.md

 4. testable
 5. refactor

-## The concept of behaviour-driven development
+## The concept of behavior-driven development

 1. the outer and inner circles
 2. cucumber and rspec